wilkie/blog/posts/reuleaux-selectors.md

 This solution is generally seen as a versatile solution that allows a wealth of choices.
 It is a solution that is used, perhaps slightly strategically, by facebook's cultural competitor [Diaspora](http://www.sarahmei.com/blog/2010/11/26/disalienation/).

-![The change to a text field for gender was a divisive issue for Diaspora, shown here, but not for Metafilter who originally had such a field for the last decade.
+![border|The change to a text field for gender was a divisive issue for Diaspora, shown here, but not for Metafilter who originally had such a field for the last decade.
 [1]](diaspora-gender.png)

 However, it is not without fault.
 A textfield cannot describe all options because it is limited by language.
 It also does not represent degrees of gender.
 That is, one person can say "male" and so can the next, yet, we cannot tell if such a set of individuals was presented with a scale, would they then say that they are 80% male and 70% male?